 A burger press is definitely a handy tool to have around.

-If you looking for one, you can find them at Amazon.
+If you're interested in one, you can find them at Amazon.

 A simple, inexpensive burger press is the lid of a jar.

-I use the plastic lid from a large jar of Planter's peanuts.
-Make sure the lid is a little larger than your bun because the patty will shrink while cooking.
+The plastic lid from a large jar of nuts works well.
+Make sure the lid is a little larger than your bun because the patty will shrink a bit while cooking.